TrystanLea/blog/pages/en/energyassessment.md

 ## title: Household Energy Assessment
 ### published: 2018-04-10

-**Updated: 6th April 2021 to use a new tool called SAPjs and discuss our installed air-source heat pump**
+**Updated: 3rd July 2021 to use a new tool called SAPjs and discuss our installed air-source heat pump**

 Perhaps the first step in understanding the energy performance of a house is to carry out a household energy assessment.
 This page goes through the process I took to create an initial energy assessment for our house before then going on to explore the results.